-The Sedgwick County Division of Health (SCDOH) has a long history of providing work experience, internship, and capstone project opportunities for students from undergraduate, graduate, and post-graduate education institutions.
-The SCDOH provides educational opportunities for students in coordination with local academic institutions / organizations.
+The Sedgwick County Health Department (SCHD) has a long history of providing work experience, internship, and capstone project opportunities for students from undergraduate, graduate, and post-graduate education institutions.
+The SCHD provides educational opportunities for students in coordination with local academic institutions/organizations.
 This collaboration helps educate and enrich the experiences of our future public health and health care workforce.

 The program addresses the following public health standards and objectives: